 Links:

-9 replies on “Fixing Memory Leaks in Android – OutOfMemoryError”
+9 responses to “Fixing Memory Leaks in Android – OutOfMemoryError”

 I’m glad you provided us suggestions to avoid memory leaks.
 I sometimes make these mistakes, and it is hard to rely on Android Studio monitoring tools to find memory leaks.
 I am just curious – why you advocate getApplicationContext() vs activity context?
 I mean, it seems unorthodox and I haven’t seen this approach advocated in any samples.